-From the Gemm web site (source):
+From the Gemm web site (web site no longer available):

 Brad Miller.
 Producer and recording engineer.
 Founded Mobile Fidelity Records in 1958 as a specialty label to release his field recordings, and Mobile Fidelity Sound Labs in 1977 to license and issue audiophile-quality pressings of existing releases.
 An audiophile and the creator of The Mystic Moods Orchestra, Brad was devoted to capturing sound as accurately as possible.
 Mobile Fidelity went out of business in 1999, just a year after Miller's own demise.

 In 1977, Mobile Fidelity Records released its first Original Master Recording LP, using half-speed mastering and vinyl production that used JVC's Super Vinyl.
 The combination greatly enhanced the quality of music coming from a vinyl LP, and was an immediate success in the high-end collector's market.

 In 1979, Mobile Fidelity Records was split into two business units due to the success of re-mastering of existing music releases, under the Original Master Recording name.
 The improved sound quality of music drew the attention of Herb Belkin, who purchased the music side of the business from Miller.
 Brad Miller retained the Mobile Fidelity Records name, but the music business was re-organized as Mobile Fidelity Sound Labs.
 Belkin retired in 1994 and sold the company to its employees.
 It was purchased by Music Direct in 1999 after the employee-owned company was forced into bankruptcy by events beyond its control.
 Mobile Fidelity Sound Labs remained in business as of 2013, selling high-end vinyl LPs and digital music to collectors and audiophiles.
 Mobile Fidelity Sound Labs owns the "Original Master Recording" trademark.